 - A voucher program contract’s federal dollars by paying for services by sectarian providers who offer religious instruction or worship.

 Your CDFS Analyst will work with you to modify the mix of state general and federal funding in the impacted contract to ensure that you have sufficient funds to meet the service needs of your families.

-If you have any questions about the information included in this Management Bulletin, please contact your Child Development Field Services Consultant.
+If you have any questions about the information included in this Management Bulletin, please contact your Early Education and Support Division Field Services Consultant.